vhzkclq0705/Clone_Netflix/README.md

 I made it my style based on Netflix which is currently being serviced by App Store.

-It was written on the Storyboard and is currently being converted to Programmatically.
+~~It was written on the Storyboard and is currently being converted to Programmatically~~
+It was completely converted into programmatically

 ## Language